quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Deprecating_the.md

 #### The Proportionality of Average Discounted Return to Average Reward

 Background context: In a continuing setting with function approximation, discounting does not add significant value.
-The average of the discounted returns is proportional to the average reward for any policy \(\pi\), specifically \(r(\pi)/(1 - \gamma)\).
+The average of the discounted returns is proportional to the average reward for any policy $\pi $, specifically $ r(\pi)/(1 - \gamma)$.

 :p How does the discounted return relate to the average reward in a continuing problem?
 ??x
-The discounted return in a continuing problem relates to the average reward through the discount factor \(\gamma\).
-For policy \(\pi\), the average of the discounted returns is always \(r(\pi)/(1 - \gamma)\), making it essentially the average reward.
+The discounted return in a continuing problem relates to the average reward through the discount factor $\gamma $.
+For policy $\pi $, the average of the discounted returns is always $ r(\pi)/(1 - \gamma)$, making it essentially the average reward.
 This relationship holds because each time step is identical, and the weight on each reward is determined by the discount factor.

 ??x
 ```java